limamauricio/mykolla/doc/manila-guide.rst

       | visibility       | public                               |
       +------------------+--------------------------------------+

-* List available networks in order to get id and subnets of the private
+* List available networks to get id and subnets of the private network:
-   network:

 ::